Felix-Voyle/Tekker-Tracker-MS1/readme.md

 ## Design

 - Colour Scheme
-  - My colour scheme consists of four main colours which i feel work well and contrast each other nicely;
+  - The colour scheme consists of four main colours which work well and contrast each other nicely;
-    - I am using #0d2033 which is a dark blue as the main colour of the header and footer.
+    - Using #0d2033 which is a dark blue as the main colour of the header and footer.
     - For the text, social links and headings i am using a mix of #e9ab00 and #dfdfdf.
-Both of these stand out well against the blue and i feel all compliment eachother.
+Both of these stand out well against the blue and they all compliment eachother.
     - I am also using #7A7265 as a general background colour across all pages.

 - Typography
-  - I used "Ubuntu" as the main font type for my website.
-I also used the "ubuntu monospace" variant for my placeholder text inside my form group.
+  - "Ubuntu" is used as the main font type for the website, as well as using the "ubuntu monospace" variant for the placeholder text inside form groupa.
-For my testimonials section i have used the "permanent marker" font type to highlight the fact they are quotes and help them really stand out.
+For the testimonials section "permanent marker" font type was used to highlight the fact they are quotes and help them really stand out.

 - Imagery
-  - Imagery is vital in my project.
+  - Imagery is vital in this project.
 The large animated background image shows that a variety of sports are covered.
-  I also think it makes the site stand out and feel interactive.
+  While it is also eyecatching, it makes the site stand out and feel interactive.

 ## Wireframes